Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 The two unnecessary steps - the little one at top and the little one at bottom - help raise the step-count from six to eight.
 In their subtle, low-rise way, they enhance Hoba's descent into fiction.

-So, instead, a single image shows that meteorite theory is twaddle:
+This single image shows that meteorite theory is twaddle:

 It came from space.
 Through a rock.
 Source: Special Topic Large Ground Meteorites - RocketSTEM